ShunSakurai/check_forbidden/README.md

 ## Description
 Even though [memoQ](https://www.memoq.com/) can check forbidden source and target term pairs using the term base, and can check forbidden characters using the QA settings, it cannot check **only forbidden target terms** regardless of the corresponding source terms.
-Using this tool, you can quickly narrow down the forbidden terms used in memoQ bilingual files and spot the terms in memoQ.
+Using this tool, you can quickly narrow down and spot the forbidden terms used in memoQ bilingual files.
 You can also use the regex (regular expressions).
 It helps you efficiently maintain the translation quality.

 For example, you can use this tool in the following situations: